Saharshkp/QAPractical/README.md

 Service 2

 This will be the first randomized value.
-A Pookemon will be chosen.
+A Pokemon will be chosen.

 Service 3